Reactive Proximity Data Structures for Graphs: Experiments

 \subsection{Implementation details}

-We implemented the algorithms in Java 8.\footnote{The source code is available at \url{github.com/nmamano/NearestNeighborInGraphs}.} We then executed them and timed them as run on an Intel Core CPU i7-3537U 2.00GHz with 4GB of RAM, under Windows 10.
+We implemented the algorithms in Java 8.\footnote{The source code with the implementation is available at \url{https://github.com/nmamano/NearestNeighborInGraphs}.} We then executed them and timed them as run on an Intel(R) Core(TM) CPU i7-3537U 2.00GHz with 4GB of RAM, on Windows 10.

-We implemented the optimization for queries described in Section~\ref{sec:queries}, and compared it with the unoptimized version in order to evaluate if its worth the extra space.
+We implemented the optimization for queries described in Section~\ref{gnn:sec:queries}, and compared it with the unoptimized version in order to evaluate if its worth the extra space.
 For updates, we used a normal binary heap, as these tend to perform better in practice than more sophisticated data structures.

 A factor that affects the efficiency of the data structure is the size and balance of the separators.
 Our hierarchy for the Delaware road network had a total of $504639$ nodes across $8960$ graphs up to $13$ levels deep.
 Among these graphs, the biggest separator had $81$ nodes.
 Rather than implementing a full planar separator algorithm to find the separators (recall that the data had been planarized), we choose the smallest of two simply-determined separators: the vertical and horizontal lines partitioning the nodes into two equal subsets.
-While these are not guaranteed to have size $O(\sqrt{n})$, past experiments on the transversal complexity in road networks~\cite{Eppstein2009} indicate that straight-line traversals of road networks should provide separators with low complexity, making it unnecessary to incorporate the extra complexity of a full planar graph separator algorithm.
+While these are not guaranteed to have size $O(\sqrt{n})$, past experiments on the transversal complexity in road networks~\cite{Eppstein2009} indicate that straight-line traversals of road networks should provide separators with low complexity, making it unnecessary to incorporate a full planar graph separator algorithm.

 When a separator partitions a graph in more than two connected components, we made one child per component.
 Thus, our hierarchy is not necessarily a binary tree, and may be shallower.
 We set the base case size to $20$.
 At the base case, we perform Dijkstra's algorithm.
 Experiments with different base-case sizes did not affect the performance significantly.